 While it may be fun to make up an extra excuse to eat tacos and drink tequila, we’ve been missing the point when it comes to the Mexican holiday of Cinco de Mayo.
 In the US, the historical significance of May 5 has been largely passed over in favor of a massive spike in beer sales (in fact, in 2014, more beer was sold on Cinco de Mayo than on Super Bowl Sunday or St. Patrick’s Day!).
-So it’s time to set the record straight and find out where to celebrate Cinco de Mayo in 2020, as well as some Cinco de Mayo history before the big day rolls around.
+So it’s time to set the record straight and find out where to celebrate Cinco de Mayo in 2021, as well as some Cinco de Mayo history before the big day rolls around.
 Keep reading for some Cinco de Mayo facts, find out why is Cinco de mayo celebrated, and where to really celebrate 5 de Mayo, USA!

-Discover where to celebrate Cinco de Mayo: visit Mexico 2020 for Puebla’s festivities
+Discover where to celebrate Cinco de Mayo 2021: visit Mexico 2021 for Puebla’s festivities

-When thinking about where to celebrate Cinco de Mayo, many travelers visit Mexico and head straight to the source in Puebla for the most authentic Cinco de Mayo celebrations.
+When thinking about where to celebrate Cinco de Mayo, 2021, many travelers visit Mexico and head straight to the source in Puebla for the most authentic, and the real Cinco de Mayo celebrations.
 In Puebla, you’ll get to enjoy colorful and joyous parades, in addition to a reenactment of the battle.
 As an added bonus when you’re in Puebla, be sure to visit the city’s beautiful and well-maintained cathedrals, which are what have turned the city into a UNESCO World Heritage Center.

 Heads-up: If you’re planning a trip to Mexico for Cinco de Mayo, heading anywhere other than Puebla will lead you to find people just going about their daily lives!

-Best cities to visit in Colorado for Cinco de Mayo: Denver culture celebrations 2020
+Best cities to visit in Colorado for Cinco de Mayo, 2021: Denver culture celebrations 2021

 Photo from Cinco de Mayo “Celebrate Culture” Festival